rev-dot-now/o/README.md

 ## Contribution Guidelines

 We welcome contributions!
 If you have ideas, suggestions, or improvements, please feel free to contribute.
-Together, we can make **o** even better!
+Together, we can make **O** even better!

 ## License

 This project is licensed under a restricted MIT License - see the [LICENSE](LICENSE) file for details.
-We're excited to share **o** with the world!
+We're excited to share **O** with the world!

 ## Suggestions or Comments

-If you have any comments or suggestions about `o` feel free to contact the author <a href="mailto:hans@oksendahl.com">hans@oksendahl.com</a>.
+If you have any comments or suggestions about `O` feel free to contact the author <a href="mailto:hans@oksendahl.com">hans@oksendahl.com</a>.
 We'd love to hear from you!

 ## Automations Built with O